Admissions and Financial Aid

 Application to the graduate program in Biology is made through the

-Office of Graduate Studies, which administers all graduate programs on
+Admissions, which administers all graduate programs on the

-expenses and financial aid, application requirements and deadlines, and much more.
+requirements and deadlines, expenses and financial aid, and much

-Links to some of the information on the site are provided below:
+more.
+Links to some of the information on the site are provided

 - The TuftsPlus program offers tuition scholarships (maximum 50%) to Tufts undergraduates who are admitted to a participating master's program.
 It also offers a streamlined application process in which the GRE requirement is waived and only two letters of recommendation are required.